copilot-emacs/copilot.el/README.md

 Alternatively, you can call `copilot-complete` manually and use `copilot-clear-overlay` in `post-command-hook` to dismiss completions.

+`copilot-panel-complete` opens a `*copilot-panel*` buffer listing several suggestions for the point at once, sorted by score.
+Move to the one you want and press `RET` (or `C-c C-c`) to insert it back at the position you invoked the command from.

 ### Chat

 `copilot-chat` opens an interactive chat with GitHub Copilot using the `conversation/*` LSP methods.
 The chat buffer streams responses in real time and automatically provides the current buffer as context.